How to Become a Dental Assistant in Louisiana

 - Nationally accredited online program

-- The self-paced program, so completion time depends on the student
+- A self-paced program, so completion time depends on the student

 Most dental assistant programs cover the same introductory coursework, including dental health and nutrition, oral histology, tooth structure, preventive dentistry, infection control, radiography, dental procedures, orthodontics, patient care, health care regulations, and general office administration management.